Personal Injury Protection Insurance

 If you are involved in a car accident, it is important that you seek medical attention right away.
 If you can move, you should take pictures and videos of the scene in case you will need it for later, including any vehicle damages and conditions that may have caused the accident.

 You should also speak with any witnesses and obtain their contact information so that you lawyer can hire them later.

-How Much Can I Receive in My Car Accident Claim?
+How Much Can I Receive Through my Personal Injury Protection Insurance in My Car Accident Claim?

 It is important to know the limitations of the compensation that you will receive through your PIP insurance and any potential personal injury claim.
 In both instances, you might not get the full amount you are expecting.

-When you are dealing with PIP insurance, you will be negotiating with your insurance carrier for the amount you are seeking for compensation.
+When you are dealing with personal injury protection insurance, you will be negotiating with your insurance carrier for the amount you are seeking for compensation.
 The insurance may not always offer you the full amount you deserve.
 It may still be necessary to speak with a PIP lawyer who can negotiate with your insurance company on your behalf.

-Although PIP insurance should cover your full medical expenses, that is not the case for any lost wages you will be owed.
+Although personal injury protection insurance should cover your full medical expenses, that is not the case for any lost wages you will be owed.
 A basic policy will only pay out about $100 a week for a maximum of $5,200, or 52 weeks.
 The total amount cannot surpass the injured person’s regular income.